A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/Distillation/README.md

 The functions *condenserDWSTU* or *condenserRADFRAC* give as output the current costs of the condensers of the DWSTU or RADFRAC column model used in Aspen Plus (*cond_purchase_costs_current*), and the heat duty (*cond_Q*).
 As input required is the application (aspen Plus python connection),  the name of the DWSTU / RADFRAC column defined in Aspen Plus (*nameDWSTU* / *nameRADFRAC*), the fouling factor, e.g. 0.9 as a heuristic, and the cost index of the year where CAPEX is to be calculated.

+The equations for the cost calculation of a kettle reboiler or condenser are given at the subfolder [Heat Exchangers](Heat-Exchanger/).

 # Example